 Compliance

 Compliance becomes problematic for shippers.
-Importers who try to avoid the HTS are subjected to added inspection, penalties, assessment of fines or other mitigations as punishment.
+Importers who attempt to avoid the HTS face additional inspections, penalties, fines, or other corrective measures.
 The punishment could involve a ban on importing and an increase in the frequency of audits of the given importer.

 Competitive Advantage

 The HTS ensures a level playing field for all importers.
-If a company does not correctly assess the relevant duties, in accordance with the HTS, it can import the goods without properly paying the CBP.
+If a company does not correctly assess the relevant duties, by the HTS, it can import the goods without properly paying the CBP.
 This is subsequently interpreted as smuggling.
 The company would then be able to sell goods at significantly lower rates compared to its competitors.

 Visibility